There’s a danger of the day getting off to a rough start when you get a press release like this: Continue reading

 I can’t be the only journalist offended when a PR company includes suggested tweets with a press release.

 Earlier this week I received a dull press release about an even duller technology company.
-Something happened that doesn’t really qualify as news – I won’t bore you with the details.
+Something happened that doesn’t qualify as news – I won’t bore you with the details.

 Buried in the release was the message: